duukkis/terminal/blog/BLOG.md

     $contents = substr($contents, 12 + $len); // ready for next round
 }
 ```
 The animated gif with PHP is a bit trickier thing to do.
 There are some python tools that generate animated gif directly from a ttyrec-file.
-The issue with that was that there was no commands to stop the video at a certain frame or a command to speed up the video for rate 2 or to manipulate the screens.
-And those are the things I want easily to do.
+The issue with that was that there was no commands to stop the video at a frame that contains a string "Killed by" or a command to speed up the video to a specific length or to manipulate the screens via command line.
+And those were the things I wanted easily to do from a command line.
 So time to do some coding.
 First I need to extract the screens from the file and interpret the commands to a printable format.

 Ttyrec-file is a text file that starts with the \[seconds from 1970-01-01 00:00:00\]/\[microseconds\]/\[length of content\] and then content of a screen, followed by a same kind of block of the next screen.
 The content is filled with vt100-commands that are used to move cursor and print characters in a terminal.
 They are identified by an ESC-character and then a command which tells the terminal what to do.
 For example ```ESC[30m``` tells terminal to turn foreground color to white and ```ESC[2;24H``` command tells the terminal to move cursor to row 2 column 24.
 Everything else is outputted to terminal.